Cheap Self-Catering Holidays

 Some owners also accept payment through HomeAway.co.uk's payment system, where it processes your card payment itself and passes the money onto the owner.

-Use HomeAway.co.uk's system and payments will be automatically covered against internet fraud for up to £10,000.
+Use HomeAway.co.uk's system and your payment will be automatically covered against internet fraud (see terms).
 But the downside is if you pay an intermediary for services supplied by someone else, Section 75 credit card protection is unlikely to apply.

-HomeAway takes a 'service charge' from guests for booking, which is 6% on average.
+HomeAway takes a 'service charge' from guests for booking, which is 6%-12% for most bookings.
 Always click through to check the final price before choosing a property - click 'view details' next to the price to see a breakdown.

 The holiday rental section on TripAdvisor* collates 800,000 listings from several letting sites including, Holiday Lettings and FlipKey.
 The majority of those sites' listings are there, but for belt and braces you may want to check those directly too.

-You can narrow down options by rating, property type, stay length payment type and more.
-There are nifty extra views such a map view and a deals page (you need to search by area to see them).
+You can narrow down options by rating, property type, stay length and more.
 As you'd expect, properties come with reviews.

 By credit card, PayPal or bank transfer, depending on the owners' preference.